patbrennan/typescript/typescript_notes.md

 ### Static Properties & Methods

 You may have a need to create a class or use a constant in a class elsewhere in your program.
 That's where `static` in TypeScript comes in.
+It allows you to use properties/methods in a class without instantiating the class first (i.e., `new ClassName`).

 ```javascript
 class Helpers {